Hainan Exhibition & Convention Center

 The Hainan Exhibition & Convention Center (海口会展中心) was the main convention centre in Haikou City, Hainan Province, China.
 It is located on Binhai Road adjacent to Evergreen Park.
 It was completed in 2002.

 Closure

-In May 2015, the Hainan Exhibition & Convention Center is closed and is being renovated into a mall.
+Around 2015, the Hainan Exhibition & Convention Center was closed.
 It is replaced by the much larger Hainan International Convention And Exhibition Center located on the north coast of the province, roughly 20 km west of downtown Haikou.